clearent/ClearentIdtechIOSFramework/README.md

 1.0.26.2 - ios13 fixes.
 (NSData description usage)

 1.0.26.3 - discovered another ios13 fix.
 It's recommended that both audio jack users and bluetooth users upgrade.

+Idtech introduced a new message that comes back in the callback.
+They modified the device_startTransaction to return a swipe/tap/insert display message, and modified ctls_startTransaction to return a tap/swipe message.
+This might impact your solution if you are coding off of these messages.